lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 - Image management and preview,
 - Category Management,
 - Search Implementation,
-- Developers are not writers ...
+- Developers are usually not writers ...